RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check Data Engineering Service response with an invalid cluster ID in the request
 * Check Data Engineering Service response with a valid cluster ID
+* Check Data Engineering Service response with a valid cluster ID but no cluster version

 ## `ccx-upgrades-data-eng/smoketests.feature`